Server data from the Official MCP Registry

 npm run vectors

-This writes test/vectors/quantlib.json (commit it). npm test then checks shikamaru against every QuantLib value.
-CI regenerates the battery from QuantLib (setup-python + pip) and runs it on every push, so drift is caught.
+This writes test/vectors/quantlib.json and test/vectors/quantlib-calendar.json (commit both). npm test then checks shikamaru against every QuantLib value.
+CI regenerates the batteries from the latest QuantLib on every push AND on a weekly schedule (the drift watchdog), so a real-world calendar change surfaces as a red run even when the repo is quiet.
 The proof is the product.

 npm install